Language Disorders in Children

 A child will often have both disorders at the same time.
 Such disorders are often diagnosed in children between the ages of 3 and 5.

 Language disorders can have many possible causes.
 A child’s language disorder is often linked to a health problem or disability such as:

-- A brain disorder such as autism
+- A brain disorder like autism

 - A brain injury or a brain tumor